Tonkel/readme-generator/Develop/README.md

 ## Description
 I created a simple readme generator for anyone to use.
 ## Usage
 This can be used to create a high quality Readme.md.
+All you need to do is clone this repo, and run this code in your machine.
+To start the prompts run "node index" (make sure you are on the right file path" and you will be shown prompts.
+Answer these prompts to the best of your abilities and a README.md file will be generated with your answers.
 ## Questions
 No questions here.
 ## Installation
-No installation is required!
+You need node.js installed.
 ## Contributers
 William Tonkel
 ## Tests